 Getting Minerals from Rock

 The availability of minerals and a particular type of rock’s ability to be reduced to its constituent components varies greatly.
 For example, both granite and basalt have extremely high mineral content.
-Basalt, however, is much easier to work with and provides a slow-release of necessary nutrients over time, making it a preferred source of plant minerals compared to other rock types.
+Basalt, however, is much easier to work with and provides a slow release of necessary nutrients over time, making it a preferred source of plant minerals compared to other rock types.

-Growing Directly in Gravel
+Plant Growth Directly in Gravel

 Some growers take this a step further.
-They grow plants from seed, straight through to harvest in gravel made of sedimentary rock – this is called geological agriculture, gravel gardening or even geo-agriculture.
-This form of soilless plant growing relies at least partially on the release of needed plant nutrients from the gravel.
+They grow plants from seed straight through to harvest in gravel made of sedimentary rock – this is called geological agriculture, gravel gardening or even geo-agriculture.
+This form of soilless plant growth relies at least partially on the release of needed plant nutrients from the gravel.
 The constant presence of moisture aids in the quicker release of the stored nutrients in the stones, making them available to the plants.

 Nutrients from rocks is nothing new.
 For millennia, it was likely the primary, if not the only source of minerals for plants.
 Somewhere along the line though, with the advent of industrial agriculture, farmers started removing rocks from the soil since they would do damage to plows and other farming implements when struck.
 Since the advent of organic gardening, growers have begun adding rocks back into the soil to gain nutrients, even if only in the form of rock dust.
 Like with so many things, everything old is new again.